Khairun-Nahar-Munne/rent/README.md

-# Cat APP Go Project
+# Rent By Owner Go Database Project

 This project aims to fetch data from Booking.com and store it in a local PostgreSQL database.
 ## Table of Contents